hngi/team_STYX-FinancialTracker/README.md

 # team_STYX-project
-This Repo belongs to team STYX where  projects are been worked on.
- Friilancer added the signUp and Login page.
- Phiiileo added the user_homepage.
+This file has been worked and should not be touched by anyone without permission.
+PLEASE DO NOT MAKE ANY PUSH OR PULL REQUESTS.
+THANKS!